-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch Office of Housing and Construction Standards

-DECISION

-Dispute Codes OPR MNR MNSD FF

-Introduction

-This hearing dealt with an application by the landlord for an order of possession, a monetary order and an order to retain the security deposit in partial satisfaction of the claim.
+Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding Raamco International Properties (Can) Ltd. c/o Seagate Apts and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR MNR MNSD MNDC FF Introduction This hearing dealt with an application by the landlord for an order of possession, a monetary order and an order to retain the security deposit in partial satisfaction of the claim.
 The landlord participated in the teleconference hearing, but the tenant did not call into the hearing.
-The landlord testified that they personally served the tenant with the application for dispute resolution and notice of hearing on March 11, 2013.
-I accepted the landlord's testimony and proceeded with the hearing in the absence of the tenant.

-Issue(s) to be Decided

-Is the landlord entitled to an order of possession?
+The landlord stated that she personally served the tenant with the application for dispute resolution and notice of hearing on March 26, 2013.
+I accepted the landlord's testimony regarding service of notice of the hearing, and proceeded with the hearing in the absence of the tenant.
+Issue(s) to be Decided Is the landlord entitled to an order of possession?
 Is the landlord entitled to a monetary order?

-Background and Evidence

-The tenancy began in the spring of 2012.
-Rent in the amount of \$800 is payable in advance on the first day of each month.
-At the outset of the tenancy, the landlord collected a security deposit from the tenant in the amount of \$400.
-The tenant failed to pay \$50 of the rent for December 21012, \$300 of the rent for January 2013 and paid no rent for February 2013.
-On February 28, 2013 the landlord personally served the tenant with a notice to end tenancy for non-payment of rent.
-The tenant further failed to pay rent in the months of March and April 2013.
+Background and Evidence The tenancy began on July 1, 2011.
+Rent in the amount of \$1130 is payable in advance on the first day of each month.
+At the outset of the tenancy, the landlord collected a security deposit from the tenant in the amount of \$537.50.
+The tenant failed to pay full rent in the month of March 2013 and on March 12, 2013 the landlord served the tenant with a notice to end tenancy for non-payment of rent.
+The tenant owed \$735 in unpaid rent at the end of March 2013, and he further failed to pay rent in the month of April 2013.
+Analysis Based on the landlord's testimony I find that the tenant was served with a notice to end tenancy for non-payment of rent.

-Analysis

-Based on the landlord's testimony I find that the tenant was served with a notice to end tenancy for non-payment of rent.
 The tenant has not paid the outstanding rent and has not applied for dispute resolution to dispute the notice and is therefore conclusively presumed to have accepted that the tenancy ended on the effective date of the notice.
 Based on the above facts I find that the landlord is entitled to an order of possession.

-Page: 2

-As for the monetary order, I find that the landlord has established a claim for \$2750 in unpaid rent and lost revenue.
+As for the monetary order, I find that the landlord has established a claim for \$1865 in unpaid rent and lost revenue.
 The landlord is also entitled to recovery of the \$50 filing fee.

-Conclusion

-I grant the landlord an order of possession effective two days from service.
+Conclusion I grant the landlord an order of possession effective two days from service.
 The tenant must be served with the order of possession.
 Should the tenant fail to comply with the order, the order may be filed in the Supreme Court of British Columbia and enforced as an order of that Court.

-The landlord is entitled to \$2800.
-I order that the landlord retain the security deposit of \$400 in partial satisfaction of the claim and I grant the landlord an order under section 67 for the balance due of \$2400.
+The landlord is entitled to \$1915.
+I order that the landlord retain the security deposit of \$537.50 in partial satisfaction of the claim and I grant the landlord an order under section 67 for the balance due of \$1377.50.
 This order may be filed in the Small Claims Court and enforced as an order of that Court.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: April 8, 2013

-Residential Tenancy Branch
+Dated: April 23, 2013 Residential Tenancy Branch